Raynos/date-picker/examples.md

 To show a static, always-present, date picker, simply create it and point it at a container element.

-Please note that we can easily register to get the selected date.
+Please note that we can easily subscribe to notifications regarding when the user selects the date.

 	Date-picker goes here:
 	<div id=container></div>